MisterLenivec/gitbox/README.md

 # little-simpe-apps

-Rep for little and very simple apps.
+Rep for a little and very simple apps.
-Of courde just 4 ptacties.
+Of course just 4 ptacties.